NishikiChisato/DigitalGarden/English Grammar in Use/00_Chaos/Tense comparison.md

 ## Perfect continuous aspect vs. perfect simple aspect
 ### Differences
 Let's take two scenarioes as example:
 - There is paint on Kate's clothes.
-She has been painting her bedroom. -> [[Present perfect continuous]] We are thinking of the **activity itself**.
+She has been painting her bedroom. -> [[English Grammar in Use/00_Chaos/Present perfect continuous]]
+We are thinking of the **activity itself**.
 It doesn't matter whether it has been finished or not.
 In this example, the activity has not been finished.
 - The bedroom was green.
 Now it's yellow.
-She has painted her bedroom. -> [[Present Perfect Simple]] Here, the important thing is that **something has been finished**.
+She has painted her bedroom. -> [[English Grammar in Use/00_Chaos/Present Perfect Simple]]
+Here, the important thing is that **something has been finished**.
 'She has painted' is a completed action.
 We are thinking about **the result of the activity**, not the activity itself.

 We can use the *continuous* to say *how long*(for something that is still happening):